How to Become an Alabama School Counselor

 Step One:

-Gather information from schools offering associate degree programs or bachelor degree programs in psychology, counseling or any type of program you are currently interested in.
-It is not imperative you enroll in a counseling program at this point.
-The only necessity is that you begin earning your associate’s degree or bachelor’s degree.
+Gather information from schools offering associate degree programs or bachelor degree programs in psychology, counseling, or any type of program you are currently interested in.
+You don’t need to major in school counseling at this point, but you’ll need to earn an associate’s or bachelor’s degree to get started.

 FIND SCHOOLS